eldooriomar/PHBS_MLF_2018/README.md

 * Re-sampling our unbalanced data
   *  Slight: 6739, Serious: 957, Fatal: 48
+    *  Undersampling from slight to serious
   *  Slight: 957, Serious: 957, Fatal: 48
+    *  Oversampling from fatal to serious
   *  Slight: 957, Serious: 957, Fatal: 957
 **_II.
+Standardization and PCA_**:

+ * Standardization

+ * PCA

+We use the first 12 components because they make up approximately 90% of the variance.

+**_III.
 Prediction_**:

 Accuracy of each of the following methods were checked to choose the best classifier for reaching our goal.
-To implement methods mentioned below, scikit-learn was used.
+To implement methods mentioned below, scikit-learn and Keras were used.

 *  **Decision tree**